tonethar/IGME-330-Fall-2021/projects/code-style.md

 ## III.
 DOM Traversal

+- HTML `id` and `class` attribute names will be in all lower case letters, with words separated by dashes
 - Select DOM elements (aka "DOM Traversal") with `document.querySelector()` and `document.querySelectorAll()`:
   - *NEVER* use `document.getElementById()`, `document.getElementsByTagName()` etc, or *jQuery* in this class
 - Hooking up events: